teerasej/nextflow-java-testing-course/contents/instructions/03-test-coverage.md

-# Lab 03: Test Coverage
+# Lab 03: Code Coverage

 > **Noted**: Please ensure you have setup the environment as mentioned in [setup](../setup.md) before proceeding with this lab.